Glenn Dunks is an award-winning film critic from Melbourne, Australia.

 In 2014, Glenn won the Australian Film Critics Association’s prestigious Ivan Hutchinson Award for Writing on Australian Cinema for his article titled ‘Launching The Rocket: Beyond the Typical Australian Film’, featured in Metro Magazine’s issue no. 178 (read here).
 He won a second AFCA Award, the Award for Best Review of an Individual non-Australian Film for his review of Laura Poitras’ documentary Risk (read here) at The Film Experience.
 These awards were anonymously voted on by panels of esteemed Australian film industry professionals.
 He is a member of AFCA as well as the Online Film Critics Society, the Gay and Lesbian Entertainment Critics Association and FIPRESCI, and is an accredited critic on Rotten Tomatoes.

 On radio, Glenn was a regular guest film contributor to JOY 94.9 programs The Outland Institute hosted by John Richards, Saturday Magazine, and The Informer.
 He also contributed to Triple RRR and Monocle 24 Radio, based out of London, UK.
-He has also appeared on podcasts including Hell is for Hyphenates, Fighting in the War Room, The Film Experience Podcast, and The Rereaders.
+He has also appeared on podcasts including Hell is for Hyphenates, The Mixed Reviews, Fighting in the War Room, The Film Experience Podcast, and The Rereaders.

 Outside of film, Glenn has covered a range of topics including food, health and fitness, LGBTQ issues, travel, music, television and theatre for a range of publications including Same Same, AWOL, Insider Guides, The Cusp, Weekly Gravy and Lady Clever.